Tetef/Tinab/README.md

 A quorum is set B of nodes containing at least one quorum slice of each of its members.
 B is a quorum <=> For all v in B, there exists Q in Q(v) such that q is included in B.

+A statement is accepted when a quorum is reached around it.

+Nodes accepting the statement send a message stating their state "accept s"